ApiLogicServer/Docs/docs/App-Custom-Ontimize-Overview.md

 What is Ontimize Web?
 See the Playground [Ontimize Web site](https://try.imatia.com/ontimizeweb/v15/playground/main/home){:target="_blank" rel="noopener"}:

 > Ontimize Web is web application framework based on Angular for building business software.
 Ontimize Web makes use of Angular framework and its UI Component framework (Angular Material) to provide a set of reusable, well-tested and accessible components apart from a number of standard services and functionalities.
-This includes a wealth of rich UI components (editable grid, graph, tree, etc).
+This includes a wealth of rich UI components (editable grid, charts, reports, tree, etc).

 &nbsp;